stackify/stackify-log-nodejs/README.md

 Be sure to run it before any methods that set exception handlers.

 ##### Using with pure NodeJS app
-If you are not using any of the frameworks and all requests are handled inside native `createServer()` method and you want to get web details of exception to be sent with it you should run `stackify.exceptionHandler(req)` first line inside of this method :
+If you want to get web details of an exception to be sent with it you should run `stackify.exceptionHandler(req)` first line inside of native `createServer` method :

 ```js
 var http = require('http');